Bayer-Group/COLID-Setup/README.md

     ```
 - After starting the application a second time, the fuseki database could throw exceptions.
 Delete the Docker container of the fuseki database with `docker container rm fuseki`.
 ATTENTION: This will remove all your created data and reload the database with the initial data.

-- fuseki-loader/loader.sh could contain `Carriage Return` characters, remove them, since the
+- fuseki-loader/loader.sh could contain `Carriage Return` characters, remove them.

 ## Application URLs